• Skip to primary navigation

 If the batter seems alarmingly thin at first, never fear!
 Coconut flour is intensely absorbent (that is why we need so little of it) and the batter will thicken up considerably after a minute or two.

 Continue cooking the apples until they are softened.
 If they aren’t completely cooked, that is fine, as they will cook more in the oven.
-Stir them occcasionally so they cook evenly.
+Stir them occasionally so they cook evenly.
 If juices start to build up, keep the lid off and allow the excess liquid to boil off

 If you are cooking the apples in an oven-safe pan, you can just spread the topping right over the hot apples.
 If not, then remove the apples to a suitably sized baking dish and then top them with the cobbler batter.